Calf pain: identify the causes and treat them correctly

 • Pain in the calf when walking

-• Calf pain while jogging
+• Calf pain when jogging

 • Calf pain after getting up